tararonkar/electron-angular/README.md

 | ---- | ---- |
 | app | Electron main process folder (NodeJS) |
 | src | Electron renderer process folder (Web / Angular) |

-## How to import 3rd party libraries

-This sample project runs in both modes (web and electron).
-To make this work, **you have to import your dependencies the right way**. \

-There are two kind of 3rd party libraries :
-- NodeJS's one (like an ORM, Database...)
-    - Used in electron's Main process (app folder) have to be added in `dependencies` of `app/package.json`
-    - Used in electron's Renderer process (src folder) have to be added in `dependencies` of both `app/package.json` and `package.json (root folder)`

-Please check `providers/electron.service.ts` to watch how conditional import of libraries has to be done when using NodeJS / 3rd party libraries in renderer context (i.e. Angular).

-- Web's one (like bootstrap, material, tailwind...)
-    - It have to be added in `dependencies` of `package.json  (root folder)`

 ## Add a dependency with ng-add